-Individuals can choose continuing their education in their craft by pursuing a bachelor's degree in acting, theatre, or a related field.
+Individuals can choose to continue their education in their craft by pursuing a bachelor's degree in acting, theatre or a related field.
 Bachelor's degree programs can expand on previously learned techniques and knowledge.

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the median hourly wage earned by actors was $19.82 in May 2014.
-The motion picture and television industries employed more actors than any other field in 2014, and they paid them the most.
-Actors working in TV and film averaged $40.85 an hour, per the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), the median hourly wage earned by actors was $18.80 in May 2015.
+The motion picture and video industries employed more actors than any other industry in 2015, and paid an average hourly rate of $40.86.
 The employment of actors is expected to grow by 10% between 2014 and 2024, per the BLS.